“Negative publicity is better than no publicity at all” has often been said in multiple ways.

 All these people were our high school celebrities.
 And not one of them made it out of New Haven.

-During our high school years, they never stopped talking about the dreams they were going to pursue.
+During our high school years, they never stopped talking about the dreams they would pursue.

 At that time, I only listened.